TuringLang/docs/markdown/3_BayesNN.md

 ![](/tutorials/figures/3_BayesNN_12_1.svg)

-This has been an introduction to using Turing and Flux to define Bayesian neural networks.
+This has been an introduction to the applications of Turing and Flux in defining Bayesian neural networks.